benkoo/mcard-core/examples/todo_app/README.md

     "title": "Todo title",
     "description": "Optional description",
     "done": false,
+    "deprecated": false,
+    "original_id": "hash_of_original_card",
     "clm": {
         "abstract_spec": {
             "context": "The spatial-temporal context of the todo.", "goals": ["A list of goal statements for the todo."], "success_criteria": {
                 "verification": "Verification criteria for the todo.",
                 "validation": "Validation criteria for the todo.",
                 "performance": "Performance metrics for the todo."
             }
         },
         "concrete_impl": {
             "inputs": {},
             "activities": {},
             "outputs": {}
         },
         "realistic_expectations": {
             "practical_boundaries": {},
             "traces": ["A list of execution traces for the todo."], "external_feedback": {}
         }
     },
     "created_at": "timestamp",
     "updated_at": "timestamp"
 }